google8d0677ffdfd34c74.html

 Ainsley K Halemanu

 Ainsley K Halemanu is a Kumu Hula, Musician, ʻŌlelo Makuahine, Composer, and Mentor of Hawaiian Cultural & Arts.
-He serves as the ʻōlelo Hawaiʻi judge this year.
+He also serves as a judge for many competitions.

 Twyla Mendez